RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-nested-conditional-with-guard-clauses.md

 Imagine a payroll system with special rules for employees who have passed away, live on their own, or have retired.
 These cases are unusual but do occur.

+This code for checking special conditions…

+…is concealing performance of ordinary actions.
+So using borderline operators will make the code more obvious.

 Continue performing replacements, one at a time.

 And the last one.